YachtChat/YachtChat/wiki/docs/03-FAQs/remove-space.md

 # How do I remove a space?

-Just click on the three dots next to the name of the space you want to remove in the spaces overwiew.
+Just click on the three dots next to the name of the space you want to remove in the spaces overview.

 Here you can remove the space.